-DEVD
+\DEVD

-The support provided by the DEVD special value on the CHRID parameter for display files, printer files, and panel groups.
+The support provided by the \DEVD special value on the CHRID parameter for display files, printer files, and panel groups.

-JOBCCSID
+\JOBCCSID

-The support provided by the JOBCCSID special value on the CHRID parameter for display file, printer files, and panel groups.
+The support provided by the \JOBCCSID special value on the CHRID parameter for display file, printer files, and panel groups.

-Coded character set identifier (QCCSID) system value: The coded character set identifier (QCCSID) is used to specify the CCSID for OS/400.
-As shipped, and at installation, the CCSID is set to CCSID 65535.
+Coded character set identifier (QCCSID) system value: >> The coded character set identifier (QCCSID) is used to specify the CCSID for i5/OS(R).